karthik2603-theBrogrammer/Karthik-Namboori-Zeotap-SDE-Intern/README.md

 ## What is Engo?

-- Engo is a custom rule engine that parses rules defined in its specific language I call, `Engolang`.
+- Engo is a custom rule engine that parses rules defined in its specific language.
 It helps define rules and validate users against these rules.
 - Engo supports representations like `ASTs (Abstract Syntax Trees)` and `DAGs (Directed Acyclic Graphs)` to optimize rule processing.
 - The UI, built using **React Flow**, allows interactive visualizations of these rule structures.